-Driving around Colorado, you might have noticed the encapsulating geometric murals climbing the walls in every city you frequent.
+Driving around Colorado, you might have noticed the encapsulating geometric murals climbing the walls in every town or city you frequent.
 You can thank Jason T. Graves for some of those unbelievable works of art.
 The owner of Apollo Ink began his journey as a screen printer but quickly developed his unique style and took his talents to the larger city canvases, where challenges are plenty and mistakes are costly.
 While he still works at his shop, you can find him etching his name into the Colorado walls amongst some of the most creative minds in the country.
 We caught up with the artist to talk about music, art and mustard — everyone’s favorite subjects.

 ROOSTER: What kind of education did you take in order to get to where you are?

 JASON: I took traditional art classes during my childhood in and out of school.
 I also studied fine art at The School of the Art Institute of Chicago and received my BFA from there way back in Y2K.